 Source of Funds: The source of funds used will vary and be institutionally for an e-commerce system utilized for student payment processing in conjunction with student information systems.
-The hub consists of a core of transaction management routines; integration software; administration support routines; and Credit Card, Automated Clearing House (ACH), Debit Card Engines, and Campus Card payment methods.
+It consists of a core of transaction management routines, integration software, administration support routines and Credit Card, Automated Clearing House (ACH), Debit Card Engines, and Campus Card payment method.
 This is a common tool used to safely integrate and process payments.
 This contract allows the U. T. System institutions to purchase the needed components of the software for business needs.